• About Us

 • COVID-19 Resources (Englsh)

-Wednesday, March 15, 2020
+March 15, 2020

-SquashSmarts, the official provider of Squash for the School District of Philadelphia (SDoP), has cancelled the launch of the inaugural Philadelphia Public League Squash (PPLS) Individual and Team Squash Championships orginally schedule for March 20 and April 3.
-The tournament will be reschedule for a later date and will remain open to any of the 200,000+ girls and boys in our city's public schools and
+SquashSmarts, the official provider of Squash for the School District of Philadelphia (SDoP), has cancelled the launch of the inaugural Philadelphia Public League (PPL) Individual and Team Squash Championships orginally schedule for March 20th and April 3rd.

-100% free to all SDoP Entrants!
+100% free to all SDoP Entrants.

-Individual Squash Championships - CANCELED
+Individual Championships [Cancelled]

 Date: Friday-Saturday, March 20-21